Default \int

 Integral symbol with above and below limits

-command along with \int
+command with \int

 \documentclass{article}